FAQs and OGAs About My School Program

 – Organizer, Morrisonville, NY

 Absolutely!
 I try to make the focus of my visit getting kids excited about writing.
 And making it too commercial isn’t helpful.
 But in my experience, once kids (and teachers) see the books, and hear me read from them, they often want their own autographed copies.
 Everyone misses out when an authorʼs books are not offered for sale.
-A book order requires a little time, organization and effort, but my amazing rep (Kerri Kunkel at www.childrensauthorsally.com) makes it super-easy.
-And a book order can also serve as a fundraiser for the school, since Kerri always gives 20% of sales back to the school to help pay for my visit.
+A book order requires a little time, organization and effort, but my amazing rep (Allyson Hickey at https://bookedauthors.com/ makes it super-easy.

 “Two of my daughters attended the Young Writer’s Workshop last weekend.
 They had such a great time and were so inspired by your presentation and classes.
 They edited their poems from the day with you and wanted me to send them along so here they are (two attachments).
 Thanks so much for all you’ve done!!!!!
 What a special day for them – we really appreciate your time!”